AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 ------------
 Zulip is an online discussion tool with latex support.
 It has been used by some Aalto teachers as an external service on individual courses.
-For Spring 2021, Zulip is provided by Aalto as a pilot solution for all School of Science departments' course needs.
+For Spring 2021, Zulip is provided by Aalto CS as a pilot solution for all School of Science departments' course needs.
 The pilot period covers teaching periods 3-5, so summer courses are not included.
 The pilot refers to a) a fixed-term project with clear lifecycle needs, like in courses which start and end at certain